hira-hara/Tic-Tac-Toe/README.md

 - Used knowledge of OOP and COMP303 (Design Patterns) in order to make a encapsulated game

 ## How to Play
+- Clone the repository and make sure you have cpp compiler
+- Run the code and start!
 - Have two players enter name
 - Symbols (X and O) will be chosen randomly and X will start